Mixing and double recurrence in probability groups: Ergodicity and mixing

+\begin{defn} A measure-preserving action $a : (G,\mu) \actson (X,\nu)$ of a probability group on a probability space is called \emph{ergodic} if any measurable $a$-invariant subset of $X$ is either $\nu$-null or $\nu$-conull. \end{defn}

-If $G$ is a \prob group and the action $a : G \actson G$ is either the left or right translation, then for $f \in L^2(G)$, $P_a(f)$ is just the mean of $f$ because these actions are transitive, so the only invariant functions are constants.
-In general, here is how to explicitly compute $P_a$ for arbitrary measure-preserving actions.
+If $G$ is a probability group and the action $a : G \actson G$ is either the left or right translation, then for $f \in L^2(G)$, $P_a(f)$ is just the mean of $f$ because these actions are transitive, so the only invariant functions are constants.
+In general, the following gives an explicit computation of $P_a$ for arbitrary measure-preserving actions of probability groups.